exercism/julia/exercises/concept/elyses-enchantmants/.docs/design.md

 - Know how to create vectors.
 - Understand vector indexing
 - Know that negative indices are not allowed.
-- Know how to modify, insert and delete enties
+- Know how to modify, insert and delete entries

 ## Out of scope